League Express Mailbag : Monday 14th March

 I have just been reading the story regarding the realignment of the RFL and Super League (7 March).

-It all seems to be perfectly straightforward but after all these months of wrangling I just wanted to check I’d got it all clear in my head.
+It seems perfectly straightforward but after all these months of wrangling I wanted to check that I’d got it clear in my head.

-It seems that a new strategic partner with expertise in the field will allow an embedded split to provide long-term financial clarity.
+A new strategic partner with expertise in the field, it seems, will allow an embedded split to provide long-term financial clarity.
 In the meantime an innovative showcase allowing data and location intelligence will help Rugby League unlock significant opportunities for clubs and stakeholder partners, working collaboratively and building solutions across sectors and opportunistic markets.

 Connectivity will play a key role in enabling this structural transformation of key vertical markets creating more responsible and socially inclusive business models, able to deliver positive net socio-economic impact.
 Obviously fast-track opportunities will identify key domains.